Soldier, Noncommissioned Officer, and Junior Officer of the 4th Quarter

-U.S. Army personnel competing in the Soldier, Noncommissioned Officer, and Junior Officer of the Quarter competition are briefed on the weapons lanes at Minick Field on Day Two of the Soldier, Noncommissioned Officer, and Junior Officer of the 4th Quarter competition in Baumholder, Germany, on Aug.
-7, 2025.
-They are paired off and must travel to each station along the way, which are positioned throughout the base.
+U.S. Army 1st Lt.
+Raynika Williams, from the 95th Combat Sustainment Support Battalion, salutes the board members on Day Three of the Soldier, Noncommissioned Officer, and Junior Officer of the 4th Quarter competition in Baumholder, Germany, on Aug.
+8, 2025.
+The board members praised her performance, noting her strong leadership, humility, knowledge of sponsorship, and understanding of behavioral health.

 |Date Taken: